-The CSE is part of a vibrant Middlebury ecosystem.
+The SE Program is part of a vibrant Middlebury ecosystem.
 As a Middlebury student, alum or friend, you have a wide range of choices for learning how to engage.

 Programs on Creativity and Innovation in the Liberal Arts (PCI)